-Generally, the two outward-facing layers are applied to help increase the overall durability of the panel, meeting the specific needs of industrial applications.
-Keeping with the sandwich analogy, sometimes some additional 'ingredients' (materials) can be needed in order to make the perfect sandwich panel for you.
+Generally, the two outward-facing layers are applied to the sandwich panel to increase the overall durability of the panel, meeting the specific needs of industrial applications.
+Keeping with the sandwich analogy, sometimes some additional 'ingredients' (materials) can be needed to make the perfect sandwich panel for you.
 Additional layers can be added to enhance other characteristics like fire rating and thermal conductivity, ensuring the sandwich panel is perfect for your specific needs.

 Let's begin with a panel's STC rating.
-Standing for Sound Transmission Class, STC refers to the panels ability to reduce the noise passing through it.
+Standing for Sound Transmission Class, STC refers to the panel's ability to reduce the noise passing through it.
 This characteristic is most important in heavy manufacturing facilities or any facility where workers must endure loud noises for a prolonged period of time, making it a preferred building material for such settings.

 The most effective way of increasing the STC rating of a sandwich wall panel is to add additional substrates to help absorb the noise.
-For Panel Built, we have adopted a specialized designed fiberboard that can be added to any of our panel configurations to instantly increase its STC rating.
-These sound deadening panels are often utilized in the installation of modular breakrooms, offices, and conference rooms in facilities with a higher than average noise level.
+For Panel Built, we have adopted a specially designed fiberboard that can be added to any of our panel configurations to instantly increase its STC rating.
+The use of sandwich panels is particularly efficient in the construction of modular breakrooms, offices, and conference rooms in facilities with a higher-than-average noise level.

 Sandwich panels with increased R-Values can be found in environments that are both hotter and colder than usual.
 If the wall panel does a good job of keeping outside heat outside then it will likewise do a good job of keeping inside heat inside.

-Panel Built's standard sandwich panel (gypsum/gypsum) carries with it a Class A rating, meaning it will not sustain a flame, but can possibly ignite.
-In order to change the fire rating of a wall panel system, you must change the materials the wall panel (and typically the building envelope as a whole) is composed of.
+Panel Built's standard sandwich panel (gypsum/gypsum) carries a Class A rating, meaning it will not sustain a flame, but can possibly ignite.
+To change the fire rating of a wall panel system, you must change the materials the wall panel (and typically the building envelope as a whole) is composed of.

 However, for more stringent environments, Panel Built also offers a 1 Hour Fire Rated panel.
-'1 Hour Fire Rated – Refers to an assembly that can withstand a standardized (ASTM) fire exposure for up to an hour-long.
+'1 Hour Fire Rated – Refers to an assembly that can withstand a standardized (ASTM) fire exposure for up to an hour.
 After this, the wall is sprayed with water from a fire hose.
-If the wall withstands the hosing, the assembly is considered 1 hour fire rated.
-Panel Built's 1 Hour sandwich panel can still be customized, but will always contain a 2 Inch mineral wool core and a 20 gauge steel stud every 12”.
+If the wall withstands the hosing, the assembly is considered 1-hour fire-rated.
+Panel Built's 1 Hour sandwich panel can still be customized, but will always contain a 2-inch mineral wool core and a 20 gauge steel stud every 12”.

 Between the Class A wall panel and 1 Hour Fire Rated, Panel Built offers a 'Non-Combustible' panel.
 This is for facilities that would prefer some additional fire protection, but a 1 Hour panel would likely be overkill.
-This panel has a similar configuration to our 1 Hr panel but uses the 20 gauge steel stud less frequently.
+This panel has a similar configuration to our 1-hour panel but uses the 20 gauge steel stud-less frequently.

 But Why Sandwich Panels?